SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/style_guide_readability.md

 | provide | give |
 | assist | help |

+## Use short sentences without multiple clauses

+Shorter sentences are usually easier to read.
+Sentences that say only one thing are also usually easier to read.
 ## Say what to do.
 Avoid saying what not to do.
 It is usually easier to understand rules as a positive rather than a negative.